 Storytelling is all the rage.
-More and more brands are comprehending the power of stories to transform their presence and identity.
+More and more brands understand the power of stories to transform their online presence and build trust.

-Iconic brands such as Disney and Coca-Cola have long realized the power of their brand story to build a connection with their audience.
+Iconic brands like Disney and Coca-Cola have long realized the power of their brand story to build a connection with their audience.
 Companies like Apple possess brand stories that are legendary in their status.

 What’s in a story, though?
 How does the story develop authenticity?
-More to the point, how does such a story create that trusting feeling that customers crave?
+More to the point, how does a brand story create that trusting feeling that customers crave?

 There is a good reason for the popularity of stories among brands, businesses, and individuals.

-In the process of neural coupling, a speaker and a listener share a story that allows their brands to interact in a dynamic and interactive way.
+In the process of neural coupling, a speaker and a listener share a story that allows their brands to interact in a dynamic way.

 No, this isn’t “mind-meld,” even though some scientists use that term in an effort to describe it.
 It is a brain activity that occurs in two people simultaneously, affecting the same areas of the brain during the process of storytelling.